Skip to content

 The REPORT document

-A report captures both halves of the contract: the final state and the path trodden.
+A report captures both halves of the contract: the final state and the path walked.

 • Header — scenario name, tree, spec path, target execution id, and a headline Overall: PASS | FAIL.